Azure/azure-sdk-for-js/sdk/storage/storage-blob/MigrationGuide.md

 # Guide for migrating to `@azure/storage-blob` v12 from `azure-storage`

-This guide is intended to assist in the migration to `@azure/storage-blob` from the legacy `azure-storage` package.
+This guide is intended to assist in the migration to version 12 of `@azure/storage-blob` from the legacy `azure-storage` package.
 It will focus on side-by-side comparisons for similar operations between the two packages.

 We assume that you are familiar with `azure-storage`.
 If you are new to the Azure Storage Blob client library for JavaScript, please refer to the [README](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/storage/storage-blob/README.md) and [samples](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/storage/storage-blob/samples) rather than this guide.